raytembo/Mzuni-Ticketing/README.md

 ## Introduction

-Mzuni Ticketing is a web-based platform that allows football fans to book tickets for various football matches, including league games, cup matches, and friendly fixtures.
+MzuninTicketing is a web-based platform that allows football fans to book tickets for various football matches, including league games, cup matches, and friendly fixtures.
 It supports easy online payment, ticket management, and a seamless user experience for fans attending games at Mzuni Stadium and other venues.

 ### Our Vision
 To provide football fans with an accessible, reliable, and efficient ticketing service that enhances the matchday experience.